Pro Bono Legal Advice Clinics and Workshops

 Eligible clients have the opportunity to receive free legal advice from an experienced civil private practice attorney at no cost, otherwise known as Pro Bono, by attending a Legal Advice Clinic.

-Eligibility is based on income and other factors and is determined through the completion of an intake either by a Helpline or Pro Bono specialist or through completion of an online application form.
+Eligibility is based on income and other factors and is determined through the completion of an intake by a Helpline or Pro Bono specialist.
 Once eligibility has been met, clients can be scheduled to attend a Legal Advice Clinic where they will meet one-on-one with a pro bono attorney to receive free legal advice pertaining to their particular case.

 Attorneys will only provide legal advice during a Clinic, but may in certain circumstances take cases for full representation.
 A legal advice consultation with the attorney may last anywhere from half an hour to over an hour, depending on the particular legal issue.
 Most times, the legal advice received during the one-on-one attorney consultation is enough to empower the client to handle their legal issue successfully.